Past versions of the K-Iceberg can be found here, or view versions 1 to 58 in an animated gif.

 If you know the origin of any of the unknown ones, or have others to add, don't hesitate to contact me.

 If you want to use the K-Iceberg for a presentation or publication or something, you're free to do so, although I appreciate a shout-out through proper citation and I especially appreciate a proof photo.
 So far I have spoken to four academics who have used it.

-K-animation - comes from a government publication
+K-animation - comes from a government publication and this KCC event